learn-co-students/dc-web-082718/44-intro-to-redux/README.md

   1. Component triggers an action
   2. Action sent to reducer
   3. Reducer returns the new state
-  4. Change in store causes rerender in components that rely on the piece of state that changed
+  4. Change in store causes re-render in components that rely on the piece of state that changed

 ### Common Hurdles of Redux
 * Global State: